k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/amazon-s3/_index.md

 kubectl get cassandrabackup test -o yaml
 ```

-The Status section in the YAML shows the backup operation’s start and finish timestamps.
+The Status section in the YAML shows the backup operation's start and finish timestamps.

 ### Amazon S3 buckets